Skip to Content

 Helsinki Pride – Photos & Videos of the Finnish LGBTQ+ Festival Parade

 The Gay Pride Helsinki LGBTQ Festival Parade 2016 – Helsinki calling for their Gay Pride!
 And of course, we as gay travel bloggers from Amsterdam are supporting the Finnish rainbow demonstration for equality, respect, and love.
-As one of the most powerful but grounded Gay Pride Parades in Finland, Europe, and worldwide we attended so far, we could capture our favorite moments of love, diversity, and beauty during our one-week trip to the Finnish capital Helsinki for the EuroGames 2016 and the colorful Helsinki Pride Weekend 2016.
-Enjoy our most powerful and colorful pictures taking in Helsinki and see the Gay Pride Week of the Finnish capital through a couple of men‘s eyes!
+As one of the most powerful but grounded Gay Pride Parades in Finland, Europe, and worldwide that we attended so far, we could capture our favorite moments of love, diversity, and beauty during our one-week trip to the Finnish capital Helsinki.
+This was for the EuroGames 2016.
+This included the colorful Helsinki Pride Weekend 2016.
+Enjoy our most powerful and colorful pictures taken in Helsinki and see the Gay Pride Week of the Finnish capital through a couple of men‘s eyes!

 Gathering of the rainbow colored crowd for Gay Pride Helsinki LGBTQ Festival Parade © CoupleofMen.com